gitlabhq/gitlabhq/doc/development/performance.md

 ### Moving Allocations to Constants

-Storing an object as a constant so you only allocate it once _may_ improve performance but there's no guarantee this will.
-Looking up constants has an impact on runtime performance and as such using a constant instead of referencing an object directly may even slow code down.
+Storing an object as a constant so you only allocate it once _may_ improve performance, but there's no guarantee this will.
+Looking up constants has an impact on runtime performance, and as such, using a constant instead of referencing an object directly may even slow code down.

 [#15607]: https://gitlab.com/gitlab-org/gitlab-ce/issues/15607